trybrick/cdn/README.md

 Merging
 =======
-gh-pages (aka master) - host for beta/integration line.
+master -> beta/integration - a process will watch this branch and deploy to beta once it is merged.

-gh-pages -> staging - a process will watch this branch and deploy to Staging once it is merged.
+master -> staging - a process will watch this branch and deploy to Staging once it is merged.

-gh-pages -> production - a process will watch this branch and deploy to Production once it is merged.
+master -> production - a process will watch this branch and deploy to Production once it is merged.

 IMPORTANT
 =========
 The branches above are environments.
 To summarize the workflow below:

   1. DO fork or branch when you are adding a feature.
-  2. DO merge for new feature into beta and then to Production and Staging.
+  2. DO merge for new feature into master and then to Production and Staging.
   3. DON'T merge if you are making changes to existing feature, pull-request/merge directly into staging

 TL;DR;